top of page

 SEO: True Tale Amistad CT History

 While they were in Farmington, “abolitionists provided housing, schooling and the fundraising necessary for the Mendis’ passage back to their homeland,” according to the Farmington Historical Society website.
+The African men were mostly of Mendi ancestry and hailed from current-day Sierra Leone.

-In February 1839, Portuguese slave hunters abducted free Africans in eastern Africa and shipped them to Havana, Cuba, a major hub for the slave trade — “this abduction violated all of the treaties then in existence,” according to the U.S. National Archives website.
+In February 1839, Portuguese slave hunters kidnapped free Africans in eastern Africa and shipped them to Havana, Cuba, a major hub for the slave trade — “this abduction violated all of the treaties then in existence,” according to the U.S. National Archives website.

 In Havana, “the Africans were classified as native Cuban slaves and purchased at auction by two Spaniards, Don Jose Ruiz and Don Pedro Montez,” per the Cornell Law School website.

-The two plantation owners originally planned to move the African men to a different part of Cuba, so they were chained and placed on the cargo schooner Amistad — Spanish for "Friendship" — for the coastal voyage.
+Montez and Ruiz were plantation owners.
+They planned to move the African men to a different part of Cuba, so the men were chained and placed on the cargo schooner La Amistad — Spanish for "The Friendship" — for the coastal voyage.

 Carmon website — Click This Ad